kserve/modelmesh-serving/docs/install/install-script.md

 A Kubernetes `--namespace` is required, which must already exist.
 You must also have cluster-admin authority and cluster access must be configured prior to running the install script.

+A list of Kubernetes namespaces `--user-namespaces` is optional to enable user namespaces for ModelMesh Serving.
+The script will skip the namespaces which don't already exist.

 The `--quickstart` option can be specified to install and configure supporting datastores in the same namespace (etcd and MinIO) for experimental/development use.
 If this is not chosen, the namespace provided must have an Etcd secret named `model-serving-etcd` created which provides access to the Etcd cluster.
 See the [instructions above](#setup-the-etcd-connection-information) on this step.

 ```shell